fabiodefilipposoftware/FDSec/README.md

 # FDSec
-## A sort of Antivirus
+## A sort of Antivirus🦠 for Windows

 I am trying to create an Antivirus too.

-## WARNING:
+## ⚠️WARNING⚠️:

-Read and check the code before compiling and running it in production!
+Read and check the code before compiling and running it in production (Virtual Machine)!
 ## How to use it:

+1. Create a new project in Visual Studio;
+2. Paste the code inside Program.cs;
+3. <strong>READ</strong> and <strong>CHECK</strong> the code;
-Create a new project and paste the code inside Program.cs, read and check, compile it and execute the binary!
+4. Compile it and execute the binary!

 I suggest Framework 4.7 or higher!